 MROC is a non-profit organization that collects and distributes royalties for performers.
 These royalties are payable under copyright legislation and reflect the rights of performers to be paid fairly for the broadcast and public performance of their works.

-In addition to reinforcing students’ understanding of the three royalty streams available for artists and the ways in which these are collected and distributed in Canada, Julia shared insights from her own career journey so far.
+In addition to sharing her insights from her personal career journey, Julia reinforced students’ understanding of the three royalty streams available for artists and the ways in which these are collected and distributed across Canada.
 She brought a wealth of industry knowledge to her talk, developed through various entertainment industry roles.
 Prior to her current position, Julia sat on the Board of Directors for the Country Music Association of Ontario (CMAO), held the roles of Communications Manager and Submissions Coordinator for The Foundation Assisting Canadian Talent on Recordings (FACTOR), and worked as a DNA Royalties Administrator for the Canadian Musical Reproduction Rights Agency (CMRRA).